rain2591/ABadAvatarHDD-rain2591/README.md

 (28/09/2025 14:29) - Added new download at (https://github.com/rain2591/badavatarHDD-rain2591/releases/tag/HelperUSBXDON) this is a barebones ABadAvatar for USB to aid those that want to be able to add ABadAvatarHDD to the internal Xbox360 hard drive, this barebones also includes just XDON so you can connect to your Xbox360 using FatExplorer 3.0 beta.
 What is XDON?
 XDON (Xbox Disk Over Network) is an app that runs on your Xbox that exposes storage devices over the network.
 It provides the ability to perform IO operations at a raw level using a simple protocol.
 When you wanted direct disk access in the past, you would have to remove your storage device from your console and connect it to your PC.
 With XDON, you can now leave your storage device in place and interact with it at network speeds.
-XDON is available for both the Original Xbox and Xbox 360.

-(24/09/2025 16:26) - Removed release 1.00 as it had a obsolete .bak backup of the profile in the content folder and showing 2 profiles in the hard drive, if you have issues remove the previous release and use 1.01

-(24/09/2025 15:47) - Note that when you extract the package that you are left with a folder called "badavatarHDD-rain2591-1.01" for example, the contents inside this folder is what should be copied to your Xbox360 Hard Drive to work, please do not place the folder named "badavatarHDD-rain2591-1.01" straight onto the hard drive as the Xbox360 will not see them but copy those files within "badavatarHDD-rain2591-1.01" to the root of Hard Drive.

 Aurora 0.7b.2 (https://phoenix.xboxunity.net/)
 Proto V2.4 (https://www.freestealth.com/)